-The South Capitol Street Corridor Project calls for replacing the Frederick Douglass Memorial Bridge and transforming related sections of urban freeway into a beautiful scenic boulevard that increases pedestrian and vehicular safety, improves multi-modal transportation options, increases community accessibility and supports economic development on both ends of the Anacostia River.
+The South Capitol Street Corridor Project calls for replacing the Frederick Douglass Memorial Bridge and transforming related sections of urban freeway into a beautiful scenic boulevard that increases pedestrian and vehicular safety, improves multi-modal transportation options, increases community accessibility and supports economic development on both sides of the Anacostia River.

-On June 13, 2013, DDOT issued a Request for Qualifications (RFQ) from contractors for design-build construction of Segments 1 and 2.
-This was the first step of a two step procurement process for the project.
-DDOT evaluated Statements of Qualification from proposer teams and notified four short-listed contractor teams of their advancement to the second phase of the procurement with an opportunity to respond to a detailed Request for Proposals (RFP).
+In the interim, the District Department of Transportation (DDOT) has begun the procurement process for a design-build contractor.
+In June 2013, DDOT issued a Request for Qualifications (RFQ) from contractors for design-build construction of the first phase of the project.
+DDOT evaluated submitted Statements of Qualification from the proposer teams and notified four short-listed contractor teams in January 2014 of their advancement to the second stage of the procurement process with an opportunity to respond to a detailed Request for Proposals (RFP).

 To best manage financing costs and potential construction impacts, DDOT has divided the project into five segments that are to be designed and constructed in two phases.